nus-cs2103-AY2324S1/ip/docs/README.md

 ### Add tasks

 Assign tasks to Beary for tracking.
-Tasks can be classified as todo, deadline and event.
+Tasks can be classified as todo, deadline or event.

 ### List tasks